vasil-sarandev/compactly/README.md

 # Open-Source URL-Shortener

-An Open-Source URL-Shortener that utilizes a microservices architecture within a Monorepo.
+`url-shortener` is a a URL shortener that utilizes microservices, containerization, message brokers, and caching within a monorepo.

 ## Built with